In a Nutshell:

 We love the sizeable tablet.

-One of the biggest problems with standard massage chair remotes is the fact that the screens built into them are often too small to really see what’s going on.
+One of the biggest problems with standard massage chair remotes is that the screens built into them are often too small to see what’s going on.
 This is much better.

 This is an incredibly strong component of our Osaki Alpina massage chair review, and of interest, Titan downplays it.
 For example, the sales page for the Alpina says the chair boasts six massage techniques and lists them as follows: